ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 When you create a VPC cluster, one public VPC load balancer is automatically created outside of your cluster in your VPC.
 The public VPC load balancer puts the external IP addresses of your routers behind one hostname.
 In VPC clusters, a hostname is assigned to the routers because the router IP addresses are not static and might change over time.
 Note that this router hostname is different than the default Ingress subdomain for your cluster.

-When you create a VPC cluster, one public and one private VPC load balancer is automatically created outside of your cluster in your VPC.
-The public VPC load balancer puts the public IP addresses of your public router serices behind one hostname, and the private VPC load balancer puts the private IP addresses of your private router serices behind one hostname.
-In VPC clusters, a hostname is assigned to the router serices because the router service IP addresses are not static and might change over time.
+When you create a VPC cluster, one public and one private VPC load balancer are automatically created outside of your cluster in your VPC.
+The public VPC load balancer puts the public IP addresses of your public router services behind one hostname, and the private VPC load balancer puts the private IP addresses of your private router services behind one hostname.
+In VPC clusters, a hostname is assigned to the router services because the router service IP addresses are not static and might change over time.

-The Ingress subdomain for your cluster is automatically linked to the VPC load balancer hostname for your public router serices.
-Note that the Ingress subdomain for your cluster, which looks like `<cluster_name>.<hash>-0000.<region>.containers.appdomain.cloud`, is different than the VPC load balancer-assigned hostname for your public router serices, which looks like `01ab23cd-<region>.lb.appdomain.cloud`.
+The Ingress subdomain for your cluster is automatically linked to the VPC load balancer hostname for your public router services.
+Note that the Ingress subdomain for your cluster, which looks like `<cluster_name>.<hash>-0000.<region>.containers.appdomain.cloud`, is different than the VPC load balancer-assigned hostname for your public router services, which looks like `01ab23cd-<region>.lb.appdomain.cloud`.
 The Ingress subdomain is the public route through which users access your app from the internet, and can be configured to use TLS termination.
-The assigned hostname for your public router serices is what the VPC load balancer uses to manages your router service IPs.
+The assigned hostname for your public router services is what the VPC load balancer uses to manages your router service IPs.

 You can find the hostname that is assigned to your public routers and the hostname that is assigned to your private routers by running `oc get svc -n openshift-ingress` and looking for the **EXTERNAL IP** field.